 Getting around Manila - local transport.

-TAXI/GRAB: Taxis are very convenient way to travel trhough the city/maybe outside of peak hours.
-Grab is avaibale – however we found Grab more expensive than regular taxis.
-Taxis run by taxi meter and are quite cheap.
+TAXI/GRAB: Taxis are a very convenient way to travel through the city/maybe outside of peak hours.
+Grab is available – however we found Grab more expensive than regular taxis.
+Taxis run by a taxi meter and are quite cheap.

-JEEPNEYS: the most popular and adventurous way of traveling across the city.
-Stopping everywhere, jeepneys take up to 20 people and it’s a funny and iconic Philippines transportation.
+JEEPNEYS: the most popular and adventurous way of travelling across the city.
+Stopping everywhere, jeepneys take up to 20 people and it’s a funny and iconic form of transportation in the Philippines.

-TRICYCLE: Easiest, cheapest and faunnies way of traveling in Philippines.
-Agree the price before you get in.
+TRICYCLE: Easiest, cheapest and funniest way of travelling in the Philippines.
+Agree on the price before you get in.

 Where to stay in Manila?

 Manila is a huge metropolis with plenty of accommodation options.
-If you prefer to stay close to the airport Pasay district would be ideal.
-We stayed there – lovely area and neighborhood, our budget-place was for 16$/per night per room with a bathroom: INNSITE Room Rentals.
+If you prefer to stay close to the airport, the Pasay district would be ideal.
+We stayed there – lovely area and neighbourhood, our budget place was for 16$/per night per room with a bathroom: INNSITE Room Rentals.
 Highly recommend!

-There are thousands of accomodation options on agoda.com.
+There are thousands of accommodation options on agoda.com.

 Luxury: